-More generally, by studying the actions of politicians, the paper contributes to a literature in political economy that investigates the determinants of legislators' behaviour which includes, among others, Levitt (1996), List and Sturm (2006), Washington (2008), Conconi, Facchini and Zanardi (2014) and Bouton et al. (forthcoming).
-The main finding I highlight is that transitory shocks induced by conflict events have short-run but observable effects on the decisions of politicians.
-Furthermore, I present suggestive evidence that voters can affect policy, as electoral incentives seem to be important determinants of politicians' responses following violent attacks.
-The relationship I document, and in particular the increased right-wing support effect, is stronger: for politicians who were more electorally vulnerable, before legislative elections relative to after legislative elections, and for politicians representing the locations of the events (shown in the appendix).
-These findings contribute to the debate on the role of voters in electoral politics (which includes Lee, Moretti and Butler, 2004; Albouy, 2011; Jones and Walsh, 2016) and suggests that electoral incentives can mediate legislative responses to conflict.
+More generally, by studying the actions of politicians, this paper contributes to a literature in political economy that investigates the determinants of legislators' behaviour which includes, among others, Levitt (1996), List and Sturm (2006), Washington (2008), Conconi, Facchini and Zanardi (2014), and Bouton et al. (forthcoming).
+The main finding I highlight is that transitory shocks induced by conflict events have short-run observable effects on the decisions of politicians.
+Furthermore, I present suggestive evidence that voters affect policy, as electoral incentives appear to be important determinants of politicians' responses following violent attacks.
+The relationship I document, and in particular the right-wing-support effect, is stronger: for politicians who were more electorally vulnerable, before legislative elections relative to after legislative elections, and for politicians representing the locations where the attacks occurred (shown in the appendix).
+These findings contribute to the debate on the role of voters in electoral politics (which includes Lee, Moretti and Butler, 2004; Albouy, 2011; Jones and Walsh, 2018) and suggests that electoral incentives can mediate legislative responses to conflict.